 You guys did it, you created WordPress for ebooks.

 One of Vook’s biggest differentiators is the Style Editor, giving users the ability to style e-books without the need to write any code.
 Users have control over typography, lines and color.
 On publishing, Vook handled generating code optimization for each of the popular e-book stores.

 Metadata Made Easy

-Metadata is the lifeblood of ebook marketing and the key to the discoverability that leads to ebook sales.
-Managing all of the data is a huge challenge, as each ebook store has differing requirements—sometimes for the same data.
-Michael created a streamlined user experience by analyzing all of the data sets and collapsing it down to a unified UI broken into three task clusters.
+Metadata is the lifeblood of e-book marketing and is key to discoverability and ultimately to sales.
+Managing metadata is challenging, as each e-book store has differing requirements—often for similar data—and using obscure publishing industry terminology.
+A streamlined user experience was created by analyzing all of the data sets from multiple e-book stores and collapsing them into a unified set of three forms.

-I really liked the user interface and the process is very intuitive and.
+I really liked the user interface and the process is very intuitive and clear.

 Push Button Distribution

-One of the major promises of Vook is push button distribution to multiple ebook distribution channels.
-Normally, this action requires organizing files for each platform, gathering and preparing metadata XML files or logging into each channel where the user must retype the same data over and over while uploading the same files multiple times.
-The distribution user-flow Michael created for Vook distils all of this down to a single, easy and painless process.
+A core value proposition of Vook is push button distribution to multiple e-book distribution channels.
+Previously, e-book distribution required organizing files for each platform, preparing separate metadata XML files and logging into each channel where the user would have to re-enter the same data and upload files multiple times.
+Vook’s distribution user-flow distills all of this down to a single workflow.